brangerbriz/machine-learning-docs/markdown/twitterbot-part-1-twitter-data-preparation.md

     </code>
 </pre>

-One-hot encodes each class as a unit value along a unique axis, or dimension, of a multidimensional space where the number of dimensions equal to the number of classes.
-All classes label values are orthogonal with a magnitude of one, which means that our model will be able to differentiate between them in a way that is far more effective than using integer valued labels.
+One-hot encodes each class as a unit value along a unique axis, or dimension, of a multidimensional space where the number of dimensions equal the number of classes.
+All class label values are orthogonal with a magnitude of one, which means that our model will be able to differentiate between them in a way that is less bias than using integer valued labels.

-When we train a model using supervised learning, we do so using training data that consists of `X` and `y` pairs, where each input sample sample from `X` has a corresponding expected output label `y`.
+When we train a model using supervised learning, we do so using training data that consists of `X` and `y` pairs, where each input sample from `X` has a corresponding expected output label `y`.
 In a classification task, it is very common to express both the training inputs `X` and the labels `y` as one-hot encoded vectors.
-In our case, however, we will be using one-hot encoding for our labeled data and instead express our input data using word embeddings.
+In our case, however, we will use one-hot encoding for our labeled data and express our input data using word embeddings.

 ### Word Embeddings

 In the domain of natural language processing and generation, word embeddings are a popular encoding technique used to transform categorical data, like a word, into a continuous vector space such that information about the context and usage of that word is preserved.
-Once transformed, words that are similar to one another appear geometrically "nearby".
+Once transformed, words that are similar to one another appear geometrically "nearby" in this embedding space.

 <section class="media" data-fullwidth="false">
     <img src="images/tsne.png" alt="source: https://www.tensorflow.org/tutorials/representation/word2vec">
 </section>

-One-hot vectors encode data in a way that destroys valuable information about the relationship between the labels and their usage.
+One-hot vectors encode data in a way that destroys valuable information about the relationship between the labels and their usage in our training data.
 It is also redundant and inefficient (just look at all of those `0`s).
 Word embeddings, on the other hand, *learn* an encoding that aims to preserve semantic meaning, mapping it into a geometric space.
-The distance between any two words in this learned embedding space should represent some relationship between these two words.
+The distance and direction between any two words in this learned embedding space should represent some relationship between these two words.
 This idea can take a while to wrap your head around, but it's an incredibly powerful technique.
 This is a form of feature learning and there are several popular techniques<span class="marginal-note" data-info="[Word2Vec](https://en.wikipedia.org/wiki/Word2vec) and [GloVe](https://nlp.stanford.edu/projects/glove/) are some of the most popular embedding algorithms for natural language.
-We've actually spent some time playing with GloVe and created [a few experiments](https://github.com/brangerbriz/GloVe-experiments) in the process."></span> that can be used to learn the embeddings for your particular dataset.
+We've actually spent some time playing with GloVe at Branger_Briz and created [a few experiments](https://github.com/brangerbriz/GloVe-experiments) in the process."></span> that can be used to learn the embeddings for your particular dataset.
 Once learned, word embeddings are usually used in combination with a look up table, as the input data `X` in model training.

 Here is another toy example encoding the four DNA classes, this time with word embeddings instead of one-hot encoding.